karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

     - `README.Docker.md`: Provides information about using the generated files.

 - [x] Task 2: Review the generated Dockerfile to understand its contents and ensure it aligns with the application's requirements
-  - Here's an example of what the generated Dockerfile might look like:
+  - Here is what the generated Dockerfile looks like for our Node.js project:

     ```dockerfile
     # syntax=docker/dockerfile:1